 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a eARC edition that was published by Bantam on June 23, 2015 and has 320 pages.
+romantic suspense that was published by Bantam on June 23, 2015 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds
+Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds, Hardcore Twenty-Four

 Third in the Lizzy & Diesel humorous romantic suspense series and revolving around a baker who is still trying to wrap around the idea of being an Unmentionable and the irrepressible Diesel.
 Based in Salem, Massachusetts.
 Is this why people thought there were witches in Salem, what with all the “talented” people?